How to Estimate the Cost of a SaaS

 These elements can greatly affect the amount of work that has to be done and the cost of the system for a lot of reasons.
 Namely, the more complicated the value metric or metrics, the more work has to be done to integrate this metric into the system and notify users of the change in price.

 If it’s a matter of just the number of users, then it is usually an easy solution.
-If it’s the number of projects paired with a other variables, it can balloon the scope.
+If it’s the number of projects paired with other variables, it can balloon the scope.
 The +/- 20% lines are used to give you perspective on just how much scope changes can affect the cost, which can help to keep everybody focused on preventing scope creep in the long run.

-Project Estimates Aren’t Built In a Day.
+SaaS Estimates Aren’t Built In a Day.

 In the case of the SaaS estimate that we’re providing for an example: